-Real Estate transactions are never one-dimensional.
-That’s why every real estate lawyer at Babst Calland is backed by the firm’s vast resources in real property, zoning and land use, construction,finance, energy and environmental law.
+Real estate transactions are never one-dimensional.
+That’s why every real estate attorney at Babst Calland is backed by the firm’s vast resources in real property, zoning and land use, construction, finance, energy and environmental law.

 Working as a team, we’re able to serve developers, owners, tenants, buyers, brokers and managers of commercial real estate and energy assets across all facets of the project, from purchasing through financing, developing, managing and ultimately selling the property.